 These restricted annuities are meant to provide the annuity owner their liquid assets in the form of an irrevocable income stream versus giving the same liquid assets to home care or a qualified facility.

-The healthy spouse (annuity owner) can collect income, while the unhealthy spouse can take advantage of Medicaid benefits to pay for extended care and nursing home benefits.
+The healthy spouse (annuity owner) can collect income, while the unhealthy spouse can benefit from Medicaid to pay for extended care and nursing home benefits.

 Medicaid Compliant Annuity Requirements